Parent and guardian information for summer camps

 Lost and found

-Please label all your child’s possessions so that we can keep track of whose items belong to who.
-Avoid bringing electronics like cell phones and iPods.
-The camp will not be held responsible for any lost or damaged items.
-It is the child’s responsibility to look after their own items.
+Please label all your child’s possessions so that we can keep track of which items belong to whom.
+Avoid bringing electronics like cell phones and sentimental items to camp.
+Gee-Gees Camps will not be held responsible for any lost or damaged items.
+Campers are responsible for looking after their own items.

 Contact information